 Documents Required for the filing of AOC-4

 The requirements of documents for filling form AOC 4 depends on the business activity and compliances involved.
-Generally, the financial statement of a company includes Balance Sheet, Profit and Loss Account, Cash flow statement (if applicable) and explanatory notes annexed to the financial statement.
+Generally, the financial statement of a company includes a Balance Sheet, Profit and Loss Account, Cash flow statement (if applicable), and explanatory notes annexed to the financial statement.
 These are the following documents that need to be filled with Form AOC-4.

-- Copy of financial statements including Board’s report, auditors’ report and other documents
+- Copy of financial statements including Board’s report, auditors’ report, and other documents

 - Statement of subsidiaries in Form AOC-1